datanav/docs/technical/webcrm-trello.rst

      - "string"

-Webcrm Users to Trello Members
+WebCRM Users to Trello Members
 ------------------------------
-Every Webcrm Users will be synchronized with a Trello Members.
+Every WebCRM Users will be synchronized with a Trello Members.

-Once a link between a Webcrm Users and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Trello Members:
+The following properties are synchronized between a WebCRM Users and a Trello Members:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Trello Members Property
      - Trello Data Type